jweezy24/760midterm_studying/README.md

 #### Unsupervised Learning
 This is the idea that a dataset does not have any labels for its training data.
 There are less formalities with this type of machine learning.
-I don't know if that is applied through the entire study but this lecutre does not take equal amount of time to define this type of learning.
+I don't know if that is applied through the entire study but this lecture does not take equal amount of time to define this type of learning.

 ##### Setup